seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Doubtless the prim'st of men.
 I prithee run
 And tell me how it goes.

-Shout and cornets.
-Crying "A Palamon!" within.
+*Shout and cornets.
+Crying "A Palamon!" within.*

 **Servant**
 Still "Palamon!"

 **Emilia**
-Run and inquire.
+Run and inquire. /

 *\[Exit Servant.]*
 / Poor servant, thou hast lost.